The Cape Canaveral Monsters: Pop culture

 Although numerous blogs and websites that deal with movies contain commentary on The Cape Canaveral Monsters, only one reference to it in the traditional mass media has been found.
 The movie was mentioned in dialogue and a poster of it was shown on the Robot Monster episode of the TV program I Hate Everything: The Search for the Worst in 2015.

 Ownership

 Exactly who owns the rights to The Cape Canaveral Monsters is difficult to determine.
 Two sources agree that the movie, although made in 1960, was not copyrighted until 1988.
-However, while Turner Classic Movies and Bloomberg say that Paramount Pictures, now part of Viacom Inc. holds the copyright, the American Film Institute says that the copyright is held by Republic Pictures Corp., which at present is a subsidiary of CBS.
+However, while Turner Classic Movies and Bloomberg say that Paramount Pictures, now part of the Paramount Skydance Corporation (previously owned by Viacom Inc. until 2019) holds the copyright, the American Film Institute says that the copyright is held by Republic Pictures Corp., which at present is also owned by Paramount Skydance (formerly a subsidiary of CBS prior to its merger with Viacom).
 Yet the film itself shows in the opening credits that it was copyrighted by CCM Productions Inc. in 1960.
 Several websites that stream the film or sell DVDs of it list it as being in the public domain.